acemod/ACE3/wiki/feature/mk6mortar.md

 - Interact with the mortar by pressing the interaction key <kbd>⊞&nbsp;Win</kbd> and looking near the muzzle.
 - Select the `Load Mortar` action and then select the round type you want to load.
 - If you want to unload the mortar without firing, interact near the muzzle again and select `Remove Round`.
+If there isn't space in your inventory for the round, it will be placed on the ground.

 ## 3. Dependencies